kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

       return ()
       putStrLn "Do you get this message too?"

-As you can see from the output, `return ()` really does mean "do nothing" and nothing else.
+As you can see from the output, `return ()` really is an I/O computation that means "do nothing."

+If you want to, you can view `return ()` much like you would `putStr ""`.
+Both are invisible to the user of your program, but `return ()` is preferred simply because it doesn't imply that there is anywhere to print text.

 Invalid input